The fire of Azerbaijan: Ateshgah temple and Yanar Dag

 Ateshgah: the fire temple

-The Ateshgah is a fire temple at Surakhani, built around a natural gas vent where flames once burned continuously.
+The Ateshgah is a fire temple at Surakhani, on the Absheron Peninsula east of central Baku, built around a natural gas vent where flames once burned continuously.
 Shaped like a fortified courtyard with a fire altar at its center, it drew pilgrims and travelers over the centuries and reflects layers of fire-associated worship.
-Today it is a museum that tells the story of fire devotion and the travelers who came to see it — an atmospheric, compact site close to Baku.
+Stone inscriptions left by visitors, and the small cells ringing the courtyard where devotees once stayed, hint at how far people came to reach it.

 Yanar Dag: the burning mountain